 17.6.2 No later than January 31 ahead of power delivery for a Fiscal Year, «Customer Name» may submit an updated Total Retail Load forecast for use in establishing «Customer Name»’s Net Requirement for the remaining year(s) of that Rate Period.
 Unless a BPA forecast under section 17.6.3 below is used, BPA shall calculate such Net Requirement using such updated Total Retail Load forecast if one or more of the following apply:

-(1) «Customer Name»’s updated Total Retail Load forecast: (A) changes by at least 20% or 30 aMWs compared to the forecast used to establish «Customer Name»’s Above-CHWM Load, and (B) would change «Customer Name»’s Net Requirement eligible for power at the Tier 1 PF rate; or
+(1) «Customer Name»’s updated Total Retail Load forecast: (A) changes by at least the lesser of 10% or 15 aMWs compared to the forecast used to establish «Customer Name»’s Above-CHWM Load, and (B) would change «Customer Name»’s Net Requirement eligible for power at the Tier 1 PF rate; or

 (2) «Customer Name» permanently removes a Specified Resource listed in section 2 of Exhibit A, consistent with section 3.5.6 of the body of this Agreement, that would change «Customer Name»’s Net Requirement.